-Compliance has a reporting line to the Management Board and to the COO.
-Compliance reports on a regular basis to the Management Board and the Compliance Committee - and to the COO on a more frequent basis - on compliance related matters such as compliance breaches, complaints relating to compliance matters, etc.
+Compliance has a reporting line to the Management Board and to the Management Board member responsible for Compliance and Risk Management.
+Compliance reports on a regular basis to the Management Board and the Compliance Committee - and to the Management Board member responsible for Compliance and Risk Management on a more frequent basis - on compliance related matters such as compliance breaches, complaints relating to compliance matters, etc.

-The independent position of Compliance is safeguarded by independent reporting to the Management Board, unrestricted access to senior management and frequent meetings with the CEO and the chairperson of the Compliance Committee, as the need arises.
+The independent position of Compliance is safeguarded by independent reporting to the Management Board, unrestricted access to senior management and frequent meetings with the Management Board Chair and the chairperson of the Compliance Committee, as the need arises.